 The best way to deal with such malware is to be cautious.
 You should install a good antivirus that checks the websites you visit.
 Another good idea is to make regular backups of your data.

 Hard drives are essentially one of the most fragile computing parts, and they can break down quite quickly.
-While there are ways to recover data from a damaged hard drive, not having the problem in the first place would be a much better scenario.
+While there are ways to hard drive data recovery, not having the problem in the first place would be a much better scenario.
 While you can’t avoid the natural death of hard drives at the end of their lifespan, you can take a few steps to avoid losing data due to this.

 The first is to take regular backups, as mentioned above.
 The inbuilt backup and recovery system in your operating can suffice for most users, but if you have a large amount of data, it’s better to get your backup done by a professional.
 Another precaution to take is to avoid moving your computer too much and avoiding contact with magnets.
 If you use a laptop, it’s good to switch to using it on a table.